sib-swiss/termal/roadmap.md

 Normal
 ------

+1. [.]
+Can now read and use [Gecos](https://gecos.biotite-python.org/intro.html)
+   colour maps, but actual JSON file is still hard-coded.
+A custom map (Gecos or other) should be an optional parameter.

-1. [ ] Provide at least one more color scheme, for nucleotides.
+1. [ ] Provide at least one more color map, for nucleotides.
 Ideally, the type of macromolecule should be detected automatically.
+The right way to do this, I think, would be to compute residue frequencies according to a protein vs. a nucleotide model (incuding IUPAC ambiguity codes, which can also be mistaken for amino acids).
+Then determine which model is most probable using Bayes factors.

-Provide a key binding for cycling through the schemes (and show the current scheme in the message) ; if eventually we end up with a large number of schemes, then allow selection via a dialog.
-Check out [Gecos](https://gecos.biotite-python.org/intro.html); as a matter of fact, consider allowing inverse video with black on a collored background.
+1. [.]
+Provide a key binding
+   for cycling through the maps (and show the current map in the message);
+   if eventually we end up with a large number of maps, then allow selection via a dialog.

+1. [ ] Allow inverse video with black on a colored background.

 1. [x] Experimental "Press '?' for help" in the last line of the bottom panel.
    This is now switched off when the help display has been shown at least once.

 1. [ ] Add a keybinding to switch to monochrome and back (is this really useful?)
+This should be a separate color scheme, with monochrome as a color map.

 1. [x] It should be possible to interactively hide and unhide the bottom and left panes. => Done this for the left panel (labels), which can now